Speech and Language Therapy

-Individuals experiencing difficulty in the following areas could benefit from Craig Hospital’s speech services:
+Individuals with spinal cord or brain injury who are experiencing difficulty in the following areas could benefit from Craig Hospital’s speech services:

 Aphasia is an impairment of language that can mildly, moderately, or severely impact a persons’ ability to express and understand many aspects of language.
 This language impairment can impair the ability to express oneself through talking, writing, or gesture (e.g., sign language).
 Aphasia can also impair the ability to understand what one hears or reads, or what is being gestured.